AxonIQ/reference-guide/operations-guide/setting-up-axon-server/launch.md

 Forwarding from [::1]:8124 -> 8124
 ```

-You can now run the Giftcard app, which will connect throught the proxied gRPC port.
+You can now run the Giftcard app, which will connect through the proxied gRPC port.
 To see the Axon Server Web GUI, use `minikube service --url axonserver-gui` to obtain the URL for your browser.
 Actually, if you leave out the `--url`, Minikube will open the the GUI in your default browser for you.

 To clean up the deployment, use: